CCI-MOC/hil/specs/switch-driver-capabilities.md

 * Every switch driver will have a list called `capabilities` in the class.
 So it would look like `capabilities = ["require-native-network", "per-port-jumbo-frames"]`

+* A new column (text) will be added to the switch table.
+This will store list of capabilities encoded as JSON.
+This could probably default to all capabilities as specified in the Class.

+* A method called `get_capabilities()` would return all capabilities for a switch

-* and then there'll be a method  `get_capabilities()` that returns a boolean if a capability exists or not by checking it in the list.
+* and then there'll be a method  `have_capability()` that returns a boolean if a capability exists or not by checking it in the list.

 * an API that needs to test this, can call that method `switch.get_capabilities('require-native-network`) to ensure that the switch supports that method, and then proceed with the original request or error out.

+* `show_switch()` will be updated to show switch capabilities.

-* `show_node()` can be updated to show the capabilities they support.
+* `show_node()` can be updated to show the capabilities supported by a nic.
+This will be useful for end users to pick nodes based on capabilities.

+*

 # Alternative Solutions
 -----------------------

-@henn proposed that we store the capabilites in a database and those will be mapped to switch objects.
-That way we can control indiviual switches instead of a whole class of switches.

-Rest of the steps would remain the same.

 # Arch Impact
 -----------------

-Are there any new architectural assumptions we are now making?
-I am making an assumption that we would treat all switches that belong to a class the same.
-That is, all brocade switches would have those capabilities as specified in the Class.
+None

 # Security
 ----------